-Pr ocedure Comments

-1. Determine whether the AML/CFT

-independent testing (audit) is independent

-(i.e., performed by a person or persons not

-involved with the function being tested or

-other BSA-related functions at the DD that

-may present a conflict of interest or lack of

-independence).

-2. Determine whether in addition to

-independent testing the DD also has a

-compliance monitoring and testing function

-that performs their own reviews of key

-AML/CFT controls; if yes, evaluate the

-scope and adequacy of these reviews.

-3. Determine whether independent testing

-addresses the overall adequacy of the

-AML/CFT compliance program, including

-policies, procedures, and processes.

-Typically, the report includes an explicit

-statement about the DD's overall

-compliance with BSA regulatory

-requirements.
-At a minimum, the

-independent testing should contain

-sufficient information for the reviewer to

-reach a conclusion about the overall

-adequacy of the AML/CFT compliance

-program.

-4. Through a review of board minutes or other

-board of directors' materials, determine

-whether persons conducting the

-independent testing reported directly to the

-board of directors or to a designated board

-committee comprised primarily, or

-completely, of outside directors.
-Determine

-whether independent testing results were

-provided to the board of directors and

-senior management.
+Procedure Comments 1.
+Determine whether the AML/CFT independent testing (audit) is independent (i.e., performed by a person or persons not involved with the function being tested or other BSA-related functions at the DD that may present a conflict of interest or lack of independence).
+2. Determine whether in addition to independent testing the DD also has a compliance monitoring and testing function that performs their own reviews of key AML/CFT controls; if yes, evaluate the scope and adequacy of these reviews.
+3. Determine whether independent testing addresses the overall adequacy of the AML/CFT compliance program, including policies, procedures, and processes.
+Typically, the report includes an explicit statement about the DD's overall compliance with BSA regulatory requirements.
+At a minimum, the independent testing should contain sufficient information for the reviewer to reach a conclusion about the overall adequacy of the AML/CFT compliance program.
+4. Through a review of board minutes or other board of directors' materials, determine whether persons conducting the independent testing reported directly to the board of directors or to a designated board committee comprised primarily, or completely, of outside directors.
+Determine whether independent testing results were provided to the board of directors and senior management.

-Procedure Comments Review independent testing reports, scope, and supporting workpapers to determine whether they are comprehensive, accurate, adequate, and timely, relative to the DD's risk profile.
+Procedure Comments 5.
+Review independent testing reports, scope, and supporting workpapers to determine whether they are comprehensive, accurate, adequate, and timely, relative to the DD's risk profile.
 Examiners may also evaluate, as applicable, the subject matter expertise, qualifications, and independence of the person or persons performing the independent testing.
-Although there are no specific regulatory requirements for the development of an independent testing includes, as applicable, an evaluation of: The AML/CFT risk assessment.
+110 Although there are no specific regulatory requirements for the development of an independent testing includes, as applicable, an evaluation of: The AML/CFT risk assessment.
 The relevant changes in DD activities since the last independent test.
 The policies, procedures, and processes governing the AML/CFT compliance program and other BSA regulatory requirements, and personnel's adherence to those policies, procedures, and processes.
+The DD's adherence to BSA reporting and recordkeeping requirements.
 The DD's information technology sources, systems, and processes used to support the AML/CFT compliance program and whether they are complete and accurate.
 These may include reports or automated programs used to: identify large currency transactions, aggregate daily currency transactions, record monetary instrument sales and funds transfer transactions, and provide analytical and trend reports.
+Training for appropriate personnel and whether it is tailored to specific

-&lt;sup>110 For more information, see e.g., OCC Safety and Soundness Standards, 12 CFR Part 30 App.
+110 For more information, see e.g., OCC Safety and Soundness Standards, 12 CFR Part 30 App.
 D, II.
 L.